Glossary

 API Key

 The authentication credential the SDK and CLI use to talk to the ArmorIQ platform.
-Prefixed ak_live_ (production), ak_test_ (sandbox), or ak_claw_ (ArmorClaw standalone).
+Prefixed ak_live_ (production), ak_test_ (sandbox), or ak_claw_ (legacy ArmorClaw standalone; no longer issued).
 See API Keys.

 ArmorClaude